Frequently Asked Questions

 Teachers clean and disinfect throughout the day.
 At the end of each day, a commercial cleaning crew comes in to mop the floors, clean and sanitize the bathrooms, remove waste materials, etc. In addition, every year at the end of August, we close the entire school for two days to repaint, remodel, redecorate, and to provide a comprehensive scouring of the premises from top to bottom.

-Q. What’s the difference between nursery school and preschool?
+Q. What’s the difference between Pre-K and preschool?

-The Discovery Years Nursery School Program offers the same extensive curriculum and activities as the Preschool Program, but is only offered from September through June, on Tuesdays and Thursdays for three-year olds, and Mondays, Wednesdays, and Fridays or Monday through Friday for four-year-olds.
+The Discovery Years Pre-K Program like the Preschool Program, follows The Creative Curriculum® for Preschool but is only offered from September through June, with a choice of 2, 3, or 5 days per week.
 The class runs from 9:30am until 12:30 pm.